bermeom/Deep-Reinforcement-Learning/README.md

 ## Acknowledgement

 TensorBlock is developed by Vitor Guizilini.
 Many thanks for his guidance and support.
-Also, I thank Professor Glauco Caurin and all colleagues from the Mechatronics Laboratory of the Engineering School of São Carlos, and the support from CNPq.
+Also, I thank Professor Glauco Caurin and all colleagues from the Mechatronics Laboratory of the São Carlos School of Engineering, and the support from CNPq.